-If you are already working in a particular industry or would like to change your career path, a concentration can be a great way to focus and enhance those skills.
-We offer three concentrations to customize the program to your interest.
+If you are already working in a particular industry or would like to change your career path, a MBA concentration can be a great way to focus and enhance those skills.
+We offer six concentrations to customize the program to your interest.
 Typically the concentration adds three courses to the core MBA program and will take a deeper dive into those subjects:

 The Lasell MBA curriculum has been developed to ensure you get the high quality and educational rigor you need to be a successful business leader not only in theory but in the real world.
 The program is 36 credits without a concentration and can be completed in as few as 12 months.

-The below are the required courses.
+Below are the required courses.
 Not shown is one elective which can be chosen from graduate course offerings.
 Get more information about our Course Schedules.

 This course considers the key aspects of what it means to be a leader in our ever-changing global business environment.
 Best practices and key considerations for developing global strategy, driving change around the world, managing multicultural teams, addressing the intricacies of a global supply chain, and the challenges we face from macro trends, such as climate change and sustainability.

 This course presents the conceptual foundations of information technology and examines the development, application, and advances of information technology resources in organizations.
 With a focus on the managerial perspective, students investigate issues related to the development of contemporary systems development approaches

 This course focuses on the essentials of project management.
 It approaches project management from the standpoint of managing a single, stand-alone project that is small to medium in size.
 The course takes attendees through the project life cycle in the same sequence they would face when managing a real project in the workplace.
 Topics covered include the product and project life cycles, including initiation, planning, executing, controlling, and closing.